Ananya-1801/OmniScribe-AI/README.md

 ## How It Works

-1.Extract transcript from a YouTube video.
+- Extract transcript from a YouTube video.
-2.Split transcript into timestamp-aware chunks.
+- Split transcript into timestamp-aware chunks.
-3.Generate embeddings using MiniLM.
+- Generate embeddings using MiniLM.
-4.Store vectors locally in FAISS.
+- Store vectors locally in FAISS.
-5.Retrieve the most relevant chunks for a user query.
+- Retrieve the most relevant chunks for a user query.
-6.Inject retrieved context into a prompt.
+- Inject retrieved context into a prompt.
-7.Generate grounded responses using LLaMA 3.1.
+- Generate grounded responses using LLaMA 3.1.
-8.Display answer with timestamp-linked citations.
+- Display answer with timestamp-linked citations.

 ---